InteractiveAdvertisingBureau/iabtcf-es/modules/cmpapi/README.md

 2. Empty string (`''`), `CmpApi` will respond to [`TCData`](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md#tcdata) with the correct structure but all primitive values will be empty.
   * `gdprApplies` will be set to `true`
   * `cmpId`, `cmpVersion`, and `isServiceSpecific` will come from the values passed into the constructor.
-3.`null`, `CmpApi` will respond to [`TCData`](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md#tcdata) with the correct structure but all primitive values will be empty.
+3. `null`, `CmpApi` will respond to [`TCData`](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md#tcdata) with the correct structure but all primitive values will be empty.
   *`gdprApplies` will be set to `false`
   * `cmpId`, `cmpVersion`, and `isServiceSpecific` will come from the values passed into the constructor.